uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/sc-oss.md

 5) Then refresh the [http://localhost:8080](http://localhost:8080/) url and see the fortune included.

+Congratulations!
+You have turned on a feature using the config-server.

 ### Reinitializing Beans with `@RefreshScope`

+Now you will use the config-server to obtain a service uri rather than hardcoding it your application code.

-Beans annotated with the  `@ResfreshScope` will be recreated when refreshed so they can pickup new config values.
+Beans annotated with the `@ResfreshScope` will be recreated when refreshed so they can pick up new config values.

 1) Review `$CLOUD_NATIVE_APP_LABS_HOME/greeting-config/src/main/java/io/pivotal/quote/QuoteService.java`.  `QuoteService.java` uses the `@RefreshScope` annotation.
 Beans with the `@RefreshScope` annotation will be recreated when refreshing configuration.
 The `@Value` annotation allows for injecting the value of the quoteServiceURL configuration parameter.